guyzmo/notmuch-abook/README.md

 USAGE
 -----

-For the first time, you shall launch the script as follows to create the addresses database:
+For the first time, you shall launch the script as follows to create the addresses database (it takes ~20 seconds for 10000 mails):

 ```
 python $HOME/.vim/bundle/notmuch-abook/pylibs/notmuch_addresses.py create